Katabon Mosque

 Katabon Mosque (কাটাবন মসজিদ) in Shahbag, Dhaka is a center for Muslim missionaries in Bangladesh.
 It houses the Bangladesh Masjid Mission (Bangladesh Mosque Mission) and is officially named as the "Bangladesh Masjid Mission Complex Central Mosque".
-It is founded at the stables of Dhaka Nawab Family.
+It is adjacent to where the stables of the Dhaka Nawab Family used to be.

 The mosque houses the Islamic Economics Research Bureau, which works to "synergize the intellectual capabilities of the modern day professionals, academicians, and students of Islamic banking and finance".
-Many of these organizations advocate for a more orthodox form of Islam in Bangladesh.
+The Bangladesh Masjid Mission advocate a more orthodox form of Islam in Bangladesh.